DSP3-apps/ncea-frontend/README.md

-├── src                    // Keeps the application code │   ├── controllers        // The definition of all route handlers can be found here │   │   └── web            // For web view rendering, controllers are arranged by module names │   ├── helpers            // Helpers contain reusable methods that can be used by web controllers │   ├── infrastructure     // Frameworks, drivers, and plugins, to name a few.
+├── src                    // Keeps the application code │   ├── controllers        // The definition of all route handlers can be found here │   │   └── web            // For web view rendering, controllers are arranged by module names │   ├── utils              // utils contains common utility and helper reusable methods that can be used by web controllers │   ├── infrastructure     // Frameworks, drivers, and plugins, to name a few.
 │   │   ├── plugins        // Contains the custom plugins registered with the Hapi server │   │   │   ├── router.ts  // Custom plugin to register the routes